spanner/radiant-sites-extension/README.markdown

 	has_many_sites

 The scoping takes effect at the ActiveRecord level - it wraps `with_scope` round every call to find (actually, to find_every), count and similar methods.
 If an object is out of site scope it is as though it didn't exist.
 This usually means your controller and view code hardly need to change at all: they just see fewer objects.

-You can explicitly state that something

-	has_no_site

-Which is the same as not saying that it does have a site, except that it will negate any previous `has_site` declaration and might be useful in a subclass.

 ### Compatibility ###